DevrynZub/fs-journal/notes/02-css.md

 border-radius adjusts the border of the element font weight adjusts boldness (h1 tag may override making it bolder) font size - em for changing size

+background size: cover will stop images from warping background-position - background-repeat - doesnt repeat background images will not have a width due to taking up entire row

+:root sets variables to be used throughout css.
+Will change all variables in the root throughout the reference of that variable,

+:roo{
+    color-name: #color;
+}

+background-color: (var--)